Omnidocs/AppFlow/readme.md

 1. <b>User Action</b>: The user initiates the process by clicking the "Create Document" button in the third-party system.
 2. <b>Popup Initiation</b>: Subsequently, the third-party system opens a popup for the Omnidocs Platform.
 3. <b>Initialization</b>: The Omnidocs Platform sends an <b>'omnidocs-init-request'</b> message, to which the third-party system must respond with an <b>'omnidocs-init-response'</b> within three seconds.
+Here it is also possible to send a EditFlowConfiguration along with the omnidocs-init-response.
+The configuration possibilities can be read in EditFlow documentation and is simply forwarded from App Flow if enabled.
+This allows you to open edit flow before you download the generated document, edit it and get the edited document served afterwards.
 4. <b>Data Requests</b>: As new forms are presented, the Omnidocs Platform dispatches <b>'omnidocs-data-request'</b> messages.
 The third-party system is required to reply with <b>'omnidocs-data-response'</b> messages within 30 seconds, potentially including data.
 5. <b>Document Creation</b>: After the user fills out the form and clicks the Platform button, the Omnidocs Platform sends an <b>'omnidocs-deliver-request'</b> message.
 6. <b>Document Processing</b>: The third-party system processes the document and issues an <b>'omnidocs-deliver-response'</b>.